Shoulder Bursitis

 Treatments for shoulder bursitis focus on reducing inflammation and minimizing symptoms.
 The treatment depends on the type of bursitis you have.

-If shoulder bursitis is chronic and does not respond to treatment, surgery may be recommended.
+If shoulder bursitis is chronic or isn’t responding to treatment, you may need surgery.
 Here are the medical treatments for the different forms of bursitis:

 Chronic Bursitis